DarlanNoetzold/healthcheck_API/README.md

 # HealthCheck Analytics Platform

+This repository is subdivided into directories with separate modules from the same project.
+Below you will find an overview of each module, remembering that it is just a summary.

 ## Overview

 The HealthCheck Analytics Platform is a comprehensive solution for monitoring and analyzing API health metrics.
 This project employs a microservices architecture to collect, analyze, and predict health metrics, enabling early identification of issues and performance optimization.